elastic/enterprise-search-zoom-connector/README.md

 # Zoom connector package

 Use this _Elastic Enterprise Search Zoom connector package_ to deploy and run a Zoom connector on your own infrastructure.
 The connector extracts and syncs data from [Zoom](https://support.zoom.us/hc/en-us).
 The data is indexed into an Enterprise Search content source within an Elastic deployment.

 ⚠️ _This connector package is a **beta** feature._
 Beta features are subject to change and are not covered by the support SLA of generally available (GA) features.
 Elastic plans to promote this feature to GA in a future release.

-Note: This version of the Connector is not supported for Elastic Enterprise Search versions 8.0 and above

 ℹ️ _This connector package requires a compatible Elastic subscription level._
 Refer to the Elastic subscriptions pages for [Elastic Cloud](https://www.elastic.co/subscriptions/cloud) and [self-managed](https://www.elastic.co/subscriptions) deployments.